AshleydVon/MVC-Tech-Blog/README.md

 1. Clone the repository
 2. Run `npm install` to install dependencies
-3. Set up your MySQL database and update the `.env` file with your credentials
+3. Set up your PostgreSQL database and update the `.env` file with your credentials
 4. Run `npm run seed` to seed the database (if applicable)
 5. Run `npm start` to start the server